akrovvidi/cse15l-lab-reports/lab3.md

 ```
 grep -c "war" written_2/*/*/*.txt
 ```
-This command above will print all the text files in the written_2 directory with along with an integer value displayed next to it that shows how many times the specified string("war) appears in each file.
+This command above will print all the text files in the written_2 directory along with an integer value displayed next to it that shows how many times the specified string("war") appears in each file.
 The results of this command can be seen below:

 ```
 written_2/travel_guides/berlitz1/HandRHawaii.txt:0